TheDigitalCatOnline/blog_source/pelican/content/python-mocks-a-gentle-introduction-part-1.markdown

 ## Basic concepts

 A mock, in the testing lingo, is an object that simulates the behaviour of another (more complex) object.
-When you (unit)test an object of your library you need sometimes other systems your object want to connect to, but you do not really want to be forced to run them, for several reasons.
+When you (unit)test an object of your library you need sometimes to access other systems your object want to connect to, but you do not really want to be forced to run them, for several reasons.

 The first one is that connecting with external systems means having a complex testing environment, that is you are dropping the isolation requirement of you tests.
 If your object wants to connect with a website, for example, you are forced to have a running Internet connection, and if the remote website is down you cannot test your library.